SAP-samples/cloud-extension-s4hana-business-process/README.md

 14. Change the Verification Status to VERIFIED.
 You can also edit the street name, postal code also if needed.
 Save the data.
 ![edit values](./documentation/images/editValue.png)

-15. Open S4 Hana system, bp transaction.
+15. Open S/4HANA system, bp transaction.
 Search for the newly created bp
 ![search bp](./documentation/images/searchBP.png)

 16. Click on the BP